MasterZydra/Magento-2-Profiler-Extension/README.md

 The vision is a profiler similar to the [AOE Profiler for Magento 1](https://github.com/AOEpeople/Aoe_Profiler).
 The profiler extension shall use JS and CSS to add the styling and functionality based on the basic table returned by Magento 2.

+In the future the extension shall be available as package via the composer for an easy integration.

 The default profiler:
 ![](https://github.com/MasterZydra/Magento-2-Profiler-Extension/blob/main/doc/img/plainProfiler.jpeg)